Using shipping quotes

 The configuration process involves several steps.
 First, specific products within your channel's catalog need to be flagged.
 When these flagged products are included in an order, they trigger the signature required feature.

 You can also set item-level and order-level amount thresholds.
 These tell us when to activate the feature.
 Let's say you have a product that is not flagged for signature collection.
-But a customer places an order for enough of these products to exceed your pre-defined amount threshold, thereby triggering a mandatory signature collection.
+But a customer orders enough of these products to exceed your pre-defined amount threshold, triggering a mandatory signature collection.

 And finally, you'll need to tell us whether you or the customer will pay the cost the shipping carrier charges for providing this service.